LJWatson/website-tink-eleventy/src/posts/2012-11-17-jaws-scripts-for-the-html5-main-element.md

 categories: "Code things"
 ---

+**Updated:** 1 November 2018

-**Updated on 1 November 2018:** Jaws scripts no longer available.
+Jaws scripts no longer available.
 A shortcut ("q") for moving directly to the `main` element is now available in Jaws as standard.

 The [main element extension](https://dvcs.w3.org/hg/html-extensions/raw-file/tip/maincontent/index.html) specifies a way to markup the primary content area of a web page in HTML5.
 There are several good reasons for introducing the `main` element, including a more reliable way for screen readers to pinpoint the start of the primary content area on the page.